Writing coaching & mentoring

 Sharon Dean is an author and a writing coach who has worked with SSOA for several years.
 The recipient of a Griffith University Chancellor’s Medal for a PhD in Creative Writing, she enjoys the diverse spectrum of Japanese literary genres.
 In 2009 she won the Haiku Dreaming Australia Award.
 Sharon appreciates working with people whose voices often go unheard.
 For four years she ran an award-winning digital storytelling program that empowered older Australians to share their stories.
 She frequently leads writing groups and coaches on a range of topics from story development to editing.

 Lisa Creffield is a business writer and novelist.
 With a degree in English Literature & Language from the University of Oxford, her areas of expertise include both non-fiction and fiction.
-Lisa was shortlisted for the Celapene Press Charlotte Duncan Award 2013 and was one of the winners of the 2016 Sydney Latin Summer School Neo-Latin poetry translation prize.
+Lisa was shortlisted for the Celapene Press Charlotte Duncan Award 2013 and has won several prizes for Neo-Latin poetry translation.
 As well as leading writing groups at SSOA, Lisa is involved in coaching the technical side of writing, from self-publishing to social media marketing.

 Major Works by Christine Williams

 |Since 2011||Currently writing and teaching memoir, she has carried out research on the life of India’s champion cricketer Sachin Tendulkar now available for sale on our Books page|

 |2006||Green Power: Environmentalists who have changed the face of Australia, Lothian, Melbourne.
 Biographies of twenty people who have shaped the Australian environment movement|